fractal-analytics-platform/fractal-analytics-platform.github.io/docs/image_list.md

 ## Filters

-Before running a given task, Fractal prepares an appropriate image list by extracting the images that match with a given set of filters (that is, a set of specific values assigned to image types and/or image attributes).
+Before running a given task, Fractal prepares an appropriate image list by extracting the images that match with a given set of filters.
 Filters can refer both to image types or image attributes and they may come from different sources.

 ### Type filters

 #### Input filters

-Before executing a given task, Fractal checks which type filters should be applied to obtain the right list of images to be processed.
-The set of type filters is obtained by combining these sources:
+The set of type filters to be applied before running a task is obtained by combining these sources:

 1. The dataset may have `type_filters` set - this is the source with lowest priority.
-    * Example: I manually set `type_filters = {"is_3D": True}"` through Fractal, by modifying the dataset, since I want to only work on the 3D images.
+    * Example: I manually set `type_filters = {"illumination_corrected": False}"` through Fractal, by modifying the dataset, because I want to process raw images.
-2. The manifest of a tasks package may specify that a task has some required `input_types` (e.g. a projection task may have `input_types = {"is_3D": True}`), which count as filters.
+2. The manifest of a tasks package may specify that a task has some required `input_types` (e.g. a projection task may have `input_types = {"is_3D": True}`), which are used as filters.
     * Example: An "Illumination correction" task with `input_types={"illumination_corrected": False}`, meaning that it cannot run on images with type `illumination_correction=True`.
     * Example: Am "Apply Registration to Image" task with `input_types={"registered": False}`, meaning that it cannot run on images with type `registered=True`.
-3. For a task within a workflow, it is possible to specify some additional `type_filters` (see [example below](#workflow-task-filters)).
+3. For a task within a workflow, it is possible to specify some additional `type_filters`.
     * Example: I may need a workflow that includes a 3D->2D projection task but then switches back to 3D images in a later task.
 I can achieve this by setting `type_filters = {"is_3D": True}` for the relevant task, so that from this task onwards the 3D images are processed (and not the 2D ones).

 #### Output filters

-After executing a given task, Fractal may update the dataset `type_filters` property.
-This happend when the task manifest includes an `output_types` property for this specific task.
-These types are automatically included in the dataset filters after the task is run.
+The task manifest may include the `output_types` property for a specific task.
+If this is the case, then these types are both applied to all output images and they are included in the dataset `type_filters`.

 Examples: